Menu

 What is an Education & Health Care plan?

 This is also known as an EHC plan.
 It is a co-ordinated way that different agencies can come together, to support the child.
-This replaces a Statement, for any child with high-level needs.
+This is for any child with high-level complex and specific needs.

 What training do school staff have, in supporting children with SEN?

 Training is based upon the needs of individual staff and individual children.
 As a school, we make sure that any member of staff who is supporting a child with SEN has access to relevant training and support, so that they are better able to cater for the child’s personalised needs.
-Recent training has included specific speech and language programmes (Narrative training, Social skills development, etc.) as well as whole-school training on supporting children with Neuro-diversity (inc. Dyslexia).
+The SENCO ensures that pupils receive interventions with the most qualified or appropriate staff member.

 Will my child be left out of any activity because of his/her SEN?